Difficulty

 - Close and lock the ratchet buckle while not in use.

-Tip: Storing ratchet straps properly is important.
+Storing ratchet straps properly is important.
 Wrap the strap around its buckle.
 Use a rubber band to hold the wrapped strap in place.
 Keep your ratchet straps in a dry place out of the sun.
 Moisture and ultraviolet light can weaken the strap over time.
+Ratchet straps in good condition will make it easier to release them.

-Knowing how to use a ratchet strap can make it easier to secure large items when it’s time to move them.
+Knowing how to use ratchet straps can make it easier to secure large items when it’s time to move them.
 Using tie-down straps correctly helps you transport cargo safely.
-All ratchet straps are not created equally, so take some time to select the ones that are right for the load you plan to move.
+All ratcheting straps are not created equally, so take some time to select the ones that are right for the load you plan to move.

 Looking for the right ratchet straps for the cargo you need to move?
 The Home Depot delivers online orders when and where you need them.